-The Programme also permits Notes to be issued on the basis that they will not be admitted to listing, trading on a regulated market for the purposes of the Markets in Financial Instruments Directive (Directive 2004/39/EC) in the European Economic Area and/or quotation by any competent authority, stock exchange and/or quotation system ("Exempt Notes") or to be admitted to listing, trading and/or quotation by such other or further competent authorities, stock exchanges and/or quotation systems as may be agreed with the Issuer.
+The Programme also permits Notes to be issued on the basis that they will not be admitted to listing, trading on a regulated market for the purposes of Directive 2004/39/EC on markets in financial instruments in the European Economic Area and/or quotation by any competent authority, stock exchange and/or quotation system ("Exempt Notes") or to be admitted to listing, trading and/or quotation by such other or further competent authorities, stock exchanges and/or quotation systems as may be agreed with the Issuer.
+No base prospectus is required to be produced in accordance with Directive 2003/71/EC for the issue of Exempt Notes and, accordingly, the Exempt Notes issued are not required to, and do not comply with, the Prospectus Directive as so amended.
+The U.K. Listing Authority has neither reviewed nor approved the information contained in this Base Prospectus in relation to the Exempt Notes.